Petrus Bosman: Performing career

-Later life
+Later life and Death

 When he retired as a performer, Bosman taught at Rosella Hightower's École Superieure de Danse de Cannes, on the French Riviera.
 While there, he formed a company based on the facilities at the school, the Jeune Ballet de France, Côte d'Azur, and completed foreign tours with it to Australia, Singapore, China, Korea, and Switzerland.

 He moved to the United States in 1977, to join the artistic staff of the Maryland Ballet in Baltimore.
 When that company disbanded after a disastrous fire, he served as director of public relations for the Cultural Arts Program in the city.
 As a freelance choreographer and répétiteur, Bosman mounted ballets from the Royal Ballet repertory as well as his own original works for a number of American companies.
 His productions of Coppélia, Swan Lake, Les Patineurs, and Les Rendezvous were performed by the Lake Charles Civic Ballet Company, the Pittsburgh Ballet, the Pennsylvania Ballet, Virginia Ballet Theater, and the Milwaukee Ballet, among others.

 He served as ballet master for Ballet West in Salt Lake City, Utah, and taught as guest teacher in many other schools and companies across the country.
 Wherever he went, he was a popular teacher and a welcome guest, known for his merry disposition, taste for fine food and drink, wicked sense of humor, and immaculate attire — except in class, where he always wore sweat pants.
 His last staff positions were as artistic director of the Virginia School of the Arts, in Lynchburg, and as adjunct professor of dance at nearby Sweet Briar College.
-During his seventeen years in Lynchburg, his artistic sensibilities and strong pedagogic abilities touched the lives of many in the local community.
+During his seventeen years in Lynchburg, his "artistic flair and strong pedagogic abilities touched thousands of lives".

 Bosman remained at the Virginia School of the Arts until his retirement at the end of 2006, when he was honoured with the title of artistic director emeritus.
 While working as a guest teacher at the Jordan Academy of Dance at Butler University in Indianapolis, Indiana, he suffered a heart attack and died at the age of 80.